 I often notice advertisers have high frequency for Right Column placements in cases where they have selected campaign goals that are more tied to eyeballs on ads – such as Reach, for example.

-If your overall campaign objectives are more tied to specific action results, such as the Conversions or Video Views objectives, you’ll likely find that Facebook’s optimization system generally works to optimize the placement for the specific action you desire.
+If your overall The campaign objective is the ultimate goal for your Facebook ad.
+Your selection will impact options, including optimization and delivery. are more tied to specific action results, such as the Conversions or Video Views objectives, you’ll likely find that Facebook’s How you optimize impacts who sees your Facebook ad.
+Facebook will show your ad to people most likely to perform your desired action. system generally works to optimize the placement for the specific action you desire.
 Since Right Column placement tends to result in low ad interaction, you will normally see lower impression numbers for this placement (and therefore lower frequency), for such campaigns.

 Is Your Frequency a Problem?